An Entirely New Level of Control

 Nothing is more powerful for the control of a system than knowing exactly what the variable that you are trying to change is at any given moment in time.
 This definitely goes for the pressure of a hydraulic system.
 Many times in modern hydraulic systems, using a pressure transducer (different from a pressure switch) is a cost and labor luxury that is omitted.

-This is due to the fact that you cannot simply put a pressure transducer on a fitting, its much more complicated that that.
+This is due to the fact that you cannot simply put a pressure transducer on a fitting.
 You have to specify the correct transducer, find out the cost, find out the lead time, wire the sensor into some type of control system.
-Next you actually have to program the control system to do something with the pressure reading.
+Then, you have to program the control system to do something with the pressure reading.
 This involves software, programming knowledge, troubleshooting, etc. The end result is that our industry usually just leaves it out.
+Not anymore!

 This unique feature of the Hydrapulse technology is accomplished by embedding tiny ceramic pressure sensors into the product that measure the instantaneous pressure of the outlet and we use that reading to adjust our system to meet the desired pressure target that the system is calling for.
 We do this 100 times per second!

-These pressure sensors utilize state of the art piezoresistive technology (learn more about that here) which is accurate, cost effective, small and powerful.
+These pressure sensors utilize state of the art piezoresistive technology which is accurate, cost effective, small and powerful.

 Closing the loop (on flow)

 Besides pressure, the other primary metric of hydraulic systems that needs to be controlled is the flowrate.
-Flowrate is typically discussed in terms of gallons per minute (gpm) or liters per minute (lpm).
+Flowrate is typically discussed in terms of gallons or liters per minute (gpm/lpm).
 The flowrate in a work function determines how fast an actuator (cylinder) extends or retracts and how fast (rpms) a hydraulic motor turns.

 The flowrate or “speed” control is critical for many applications.
-Traditional systems utilize a load sense pump that controls the amount of flow the pump delivers (hopefully everyone knows that pumps deliver pressure not flow, just kidding.
-A pump provides flow!
-Read some lively debates on this here and here and here).
-This method of controlling flow wastes energy (a load sense pump requires an orifice that creates a pressure drop to send that pressure differential back to the pump swashplate control) and also creates an inherent maintenance issue with complex fluid passages and small orifices that can get plugged partially or completely leading to all kinds of interesting outcomes.
+Traditional systems utilize a load sense pump that controls the amount of flow the pump delivers.
+This method of controlling flow wastes energy (a load sense pump requires an orifice that creates a pressure drop to send that pressure differential back to the pump swashplate control) and also creates an inherent maintenance issue with complex fluid passages and small orifices that can get plugged partially or completely, leading to all kinds of interesting outcomes.

-Here is where the team of engineers at Terzo Power Systems have coined a new term: digital load sense!
+The team of engineers at Terzo Power Systems have coined a new term: digital load sense!
 This means that we can set the Hydrapulse to “flow mode” and command a desired flowrate to be delivered regardless of the pressure created by the work function.
-A constant flowrate is important to maintain a smooth extension on a cylinder for example even though it is encountering different resistance throughout its stroke.
+A constant flowrate is important to maintain a smooth extension on a cylinder even though it is encountering different resistance throughout its stroke.